MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ### Out-of-Distribution Generalization: 2021

+- Failure Modes of Domain Generalization Algorithms. [[paper]](https://arxiv.org/abs/2111.13733) [[code]](https://github.com/YerevaNN/dom-gen-failure-modes)
+  - Tigran Galstyan, Hrayr Harutyunyan, Hrant Khachatrian, Greg Ver Steeg, Aram Galstyan. *CVPR 2022*
+  - Key Word: Domain Generalization; Invariant Learning.
+  - <details><summary>Digest</summary> We propose an evaluation framework for domain generalization algorithms that allows decomposition of the error into components capturing distinct aspects of generalization.
+Inspired by the prevalence of algorithms based on the idea of domain-invariant representation learning, we extend the evaluation framework to capture various types of failures in achieving invariance.
+We show that the largest contributor to the generalization error varies across methods, datasets, regularization strengths and even training lengths.

 - Why Stable Learning Works?
 A Theory of Covariate Shift Generalization. [[paper]](https://arxiv.org/abs/2111.02355)
   - Renzhe Xu, Peng Cui, Zheyan Shen, Xingxuan Zhang, Tong Zhang.
   - Key Word: Stable Learning.